QuiqueCrespo/ComputationalLogic/Readme.md

 peter is human.
 peter is happy.
-peter is genius.
+peter is a genius.
 geniuses win prizes.
 ```

-This querys were tested
+These queries were tested

 ```
 prolexa> "Explain why some animals fly".